catamphetamine/flexible-json-schema/README.md

 }
 ```

+In the schema above, `when` describes the conditions that the object's properties must meet.

-A `when` condition could also be defined based on not some other property's value but rather the fact of that property being present or not:
+Besides basic property value equality testing, there also exist different "operators".
+For example, to test based on some property being present or not:

 ```js
 {